Eddie Howe

-Edward John Frank Howe (born 29 November 1977) is an English professional football manager and former player, who is the manager of Premier League club Newcastle United.
+Edward John Frank Howe (born 29 November 1977) is an English professional football manager and former player who was most recently the head coach of Premier League club Newcastle United.

 A centre-back during his playing career, Howe spent most of his playing career with Bournemouth, coming up through the youth system and spending eight years with the club, before returning for a second three-year spell to end his career, and retiring from the professional game in 2007.
 He entered management the following year, taking charge of a Bournemouth side facing relegation to the Conference National (now National League) in January 2009 as the youngest manager in the Football League.
 Under his guidance, Bournemouth were able to avoid relegation during his first season in charge, having started the season on minus 17 points, and were promoted to League One the following campaign.

 After a brief spell as manager at Burnley, Howe returned to Bournemouth, and led them to two further promotions in three seasons, taking them to the top division of English football.
 He was subsequently named Football League Manager of the Decade in 2015 following three promotions in a seven-year period.
 Bournemouth survived in the Premier League for the next five seasons under Howe, before suffering relegation to the Championship in 2020.
 He resigned as manager of Bournemouth after the club's relegation.
 At the time of his departure, Howe was the longest-serving manager in the Premier League.
 After a year away from the game, Howe returned to management in 2021 when he was appointed as head coach of Newcastle United following the takeover of the club.
-In 2025, he delivered a first major domestic trophy for Newcastle in 70 years by winning the EFL Cup.
+In 2025, he delivered a first major domestic trophy for Newcastle in 56 years by winning the EFL Cup.